This Hakone guide will show you the best route to getting around Hakone — especially for those who only have a day to

-Being in Hakone felt a lot like exploring Disneyland — think pirate ships, old trains that climb mountains and cable ropeways that hover over foggy volcanic valleys.
-The diverse landscape felt as though everything was carefully sectioned out into different worlds.
+For us, Hakone felt a lot like exploring Disneyland — think pirate ships, old trains that climb mountains and cable ropeways that hover over foggy volcanic valleys.
+After spending a few days in Tokyo, Hakone was truly a whole new world.

 Getting Around With A Hakone Free Pass

-This is the only transport pass you need to cover all the key sights in Hakone.
-It comes in a 2-day (¥5140) and 3-day (¥5640) option and includes all the different transport needed to reach the main attractions as well as discounts on certain vendors.
+This is the only transport pass you’ll need to cover all the key sights in Hakone.
+It comes in a 2-day (¥5,700) and 3-day (¥6,100) option and includes all the different transport needed to reach the main attractions as well as discounts on certain vendors.

 If you’re wondering whether the pass is worth its value since we’re only using it for a day, find out from our budget breakdown at the end of the post.

 Getting from Tokyo to Hakone